PTSD Resources for Veterans and FamiliesUpdated: July 20, 2022

-- VetChange – An app to help those worried about alcohol use as it relates to PTSD.
+- VetChange – This app helps those worried about alcohol use as it relates to PTSD.

-- Anger and Irritability Management Skills – A mobile app to help you cope with anger problems.
-Built for military members, it can be used by anyone who needs to learn more about anger and how to manage angry reactions.
+- Anger and Irritability Management Skills – This mobile app helps you cope with anger problems.
+Anyone who needs to learn more about anger and how to manage angry reactions can use it.

 PTSD Caregiver Help

-The Department of Veterans Affairs has special programs and support for the caregivers and family members of veterans suffering from PTSD and other medical issues.
+The Department of Veterans Affairs has special programs and support for veterans’ caregivers and family members who have PTSD and other medical issues.

 The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)

-Current spouses and surviving spouses and children of veterans with disabilities who do not qualify for TRICARE may qualify for health insurance through CHAMPVA, which is a cost-sharing program.
-In the context of our discussion about PTSD, CHAMPVA helps to cover mental health services as well as other medical services-those in need of counseling as a result of caring for a loved one will find this assistance to be quite valuable.
+Current spouses, surviving spouses and children of veterans with disabilities who do not qualify for Tricare may be eligible for health insurance through CHAMPVA, a cost-sharing program.
+In the context of our discussion about PTSD, CHAMPVA helps to cover mental health services and other medical services.
+Those in need of counseling as a result of caring for a loved one will find this assistance valuable.

 The Program of Comprehensive Assistance to Family Caregivers of Post-9/11 Veterans

-Family members taking care of a veteran with VA rated disabilities who were hurt in the line of duty on or after Sept.
-11, 2001 may qualify for benefits under the VA Program of Comprehensive Assistance to Family Caregivers.
-Qualifying criteria includes the following:
+Family members taking care of veterans with VA-rated disabilities who were hurt in the line of duty on or after Sept.
+11, 2001, may qualify for benefits under the VA Program of Comprehensive Assistance to Family Caregivers.
+Qualifying criteria include the following:

-- The veteran has a serious injury which may include traumatic brain injury, psychological trauma, or other mental disorders caused or aggravated by active-duty military service on or after Sept.
+- The veteran has a severe injury, which may include traumatic brain injury, psychological trauma or other mental disorders caused or aggravated by active-duty military service on or after Sept.
 11, 2001, and

-- Requires personal care services because they can’t perform one or more activities of daily living and/or:
+- Requires personal care services because they can’t perform one or more activities of daily living and

 - Requires supervision or protection based on symptoms of lasting neurological damage or injury.

-These are just two of the programs available to caregivers via the Department of Veterans Affairs.
+These are just two of the programs available to caregivers via the VA.
 Contact the VA directly to learn what other options may be open to you.

 The Department of Veterans Affairs also offers a page for those who need to learn more about PTSD using Spanish-language resources.